Get In Touch

 Learn About Washington’s Marriage Laws

-Amidst the adventures, scenery, and excitement of your elopement day, there’s also a little bit of paperwork you’ll need to do to ensure that you’re legally married!
+Amidst the adventures, scenery, and excitement of your elopement day, there’s also a few bits of paperwork you’ll need to do to ensure that you’re legally married!

-You can get a marriage license at any Recorder’s Office in the state of Washington.
-Luckily, this process can be completed by mail!
+You can get a marriage license at any Recorder’s Office in the state of Washington, that’ll be valid anywhere in the state.
+And if you’re not local, this process can be completed by mail!
 Just visit the office’s website (here’s the one for King County), and download the application.
 You’ll need to mail it in, along with the application fee ($69 for King County, but this can vary throughout the state).
 You will then receive your marriage license in the mail.
 If you live in state, you can also apply online and visit the Recorder’s Office in person!

 The marriage license expires after 60 days, so don’t do this too far ahead of time!
 There is also a three day waiting period, which means you must wait three days after obtaining the license to use it.
 After your elopement ceremony, your officiant will send the marriage license back, and you’ll be married!